Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 #### Computation
 With weak scaling computation, there is a general decreasing trend as the number of threads increases.
 There is a steeper decrease from 2^6 to 2^8 threads showing the benefits of parallelization before a gradual decrease with further increasing threads till 2^10 threads with diminishing returns.
 With strong scaling computation, I expected the types of input to minimally affect the runtimes because the selection sort has to traverse the entire local array larger than the current index before finding the minimum value.
 The sorted runtimes were slightly higher than the random runtimes.
 The runtimes dropped significantly from 2^8 to 2^9 threads with parallelization before tapering off for 2^10 threads.

-### Radix Sort

-#### MPI

-Radix sort is a non-comparative sorting algorithm that works by distributing elements into buckets according to their digits.
-The findMaxValue functions iterates through the array to find the maximum value.
-It is used to determine the maximum value in the local array before starting the radix sort.
-The counting sort function is used as a subroutine in the radix sort.
-It sorts the array based on the specified digit 'exp'.
-The getComparable function is used to convert array elements for sorting, and the getIndex function is used to get the index for counting.
-It iterates through each digit's place value (exp) and performs counting sort on the local array.
-After each iteration, it gathers and broadcasts the sorted subarrays among different processes using gatherAndBroadcast.
-The sorted data is copied back to the local array, and this process is repeated until all digits are considered.

-While I began implementing MPI Selection Sort, the high runtime created memory issues when handling large amounts of data so I had to drop the idea and move to MPI Radix Sort.
-I implemented the above idea due to the runtime of O(d*(n+k)) where d is the number of digits in the maximum number, n is the number of elements in the array, and k is the range of digits (for base 10, k is 10).
-However, I did my best to run the implementation but could not generate CALI files and plots successfully despite repeated trying.
-I loved the learning process behind MPI to communicate between worker processes with the high overhead and parallelizing despite its high sequential nature.

 ### Mergesort